tusharm/WebStub/README.md

 Utilities for common testing tasks

 1. A Mockito matcher for deep equality of objects.
-The class responsible for checking equality is here: http://code.google.com/p/deep-equals/.
-Modified it to allow excluding certain fields.
+Uses unitils to do reflection-based asserts; also adds support for ignored fields